-What are you going to give Jesus for Christmas this year?
+Have you ever stopped think about what will you give Jesus for Christmas this year?

 Maybe another way to ask the question is,

 What will you give up for Jesus this Christmas?

 Will you finally forgive Aunt Sophie for how she betrayed you nine years ago and give up your bitterness and desire for revenge?

 Will you forgive your mom and dad for the mistakes they made in raising you and let go of your resentment?

 Will you replace being so judgmental of others with compassion?